Palestinian freedom of movement: Background

+Entry point of the Israeli separation wall surrounding Bethlehem, January 2012.

 The ongoing Israeli occupation of the Palestinian Territories and expansion of Israeli settlements, until 2005 also in Gaza, furthered hostilities between Palestinians and Israelis.
 During the Second Intifada in 2000, in response to Palestinian attacks on both Israeli soldiers and civilians, Israel tightened the borders.
 A comprehensive system of restrictions on the freedom of movement of Palestinians within the West Bank was developed.
 This system consists of physical obstacles (checkpoints, roadblocks, the West Bank barrier), and administrative restrictions (prohibited roads, permit requirements, age restrictions.
 Since Hamas' takeover of Gaza in 2007, Israel has imposed a complete blockade of the Gaza Strip, restricting imports and fishing areas, and the movement of goods and people between West Bank and Gaza.

 The systematic restriction on the freedom of movement of Palestinians is also known as the Israeli "closure policy", or the "policy of separation between the Gaza Strip and the West Bank".
 The closure policy is imposed on the Palestinian population as a collective measure.
 It affects movement within parts of the OPT, between West Bank and Gaza, between the OPT and Israel as well as between the OPT and the rest of the world.
 While Israel directly controls the borders between Israel and the OPT, it controls the borders with Egypt and Jordan indirectly through provisions in the Agreement on Movement and Access (AMA) and the Israel–Jordan peace treaty respectively.